lehkost/DNBTitel-Elasticsearch/README.md

     docker run --rm -ti -p 9200:9200 -p 5601:5601 -v dnb2es:/home/elasticsearch/dnb2es -v esindex:/home/elasticsearch/elasticsearch dnb-titel:latest

-After this we have a working Docker container and can query Elasticesearch with Kibana/Sense via http://localhost:5601.
+After this we have a working Docker container and can query Elasticsearch with Kibana/Sense via http://localhost:5601.
 However, our Elasticsearch index is still empty.
 It will be filled with DNB catalogue data during the next step:

-## Download Data From German National Library (DNB) Catalogue, Transform It to JSON and Fill Elasticsearch
+## Download Data from German National Library (DNB) Catalogue, Transform It to JSON and Fill Elasticsearch

 After typing …